 The seats found on electric wheelchairs are more plush and comfortable, which enhances the riding experience.

-The price tag for even the cheapest best electric wheelchairs will be quite significant, which is certainly a deterrent for most people that need one.
+The price tag for even the cheapest electric wheelchairs will be quite significant, which is certainly a deterrent for most people that need one.

 Electric wheelchairs are bulky and heavy, which makes it difficult to transport or put into storage.